msimerson/node-lts-versions/README.md

 # Node.js LTS versions

-Retrieve a list of [Long Term Stable](https://nodejs.org/en/about/releases/) versions of Node.js.
+Retrieve a list of [Release](https://nodejs.org/en/about/previous-releases) versions of Node.js and export the versions for consumption by automated processes.

-The output of the yaml function is designed to populate a GitHub Actions matrix declaration so that your CI is always testing with every **Active LTS** version of Node.js.
+The output of the yaml function is designed to populate a GitHub Actions matrix declaration so that your CI is testing with the supported **LTS** version(s) of Node.js.

 ### Usage

-This action has three outputs:
+This action has the following outputs:

-- `active` is currently active node.js versions
+- `active` are Active LTS versions
+- `maintenance` are Maintenance LTS versions
-- `lts` is a subset of active versions.
+- `lts` is all LTS versions (active + maintenance)
+- `current` is the Current node version
 - `min` is the lowest LTS version

-At the time of writing, active=`[18,20]` and lts=`[18,20]`.
+At the time of writing, active=`[22]` and lts=`[18,20,22]`.

 #### manually (the normal way)